Naval architecture: Science and craft

 Traditionally, naval architecture has been more craft than science.
 The suitability of a vessel's shape was judged by looking at a half-model of a vessel or a prototype.
 Ungainly shapes or abrupt transitions were frowned on as being flawed.
 This included rigging, deck arrangements, and even fixtures.
-Subjective descriptors such as ungainly, full, and fine were used as a substitute for the more precise terms used today.
+Subjective descriptors such as ungainly, full, and fine were used as a substitute for the more accurate terms used today.
 A vessel was, and still is described as having a ‘fair’ shape.
 The term ‘fair’ is meant to denote not only a smooth transition from fore to aft but also a shape that was ‘right.’
 Determining what is ‘right’ in a particular situation in the absence of definitive supporting analysis encompasses the art of naval architecture to this day.

 Modern low-cost digital computers and dedicated software, combined with extensive research to correlate full-scale, towing tank and computational data, have enabled naval architects to more accurately predict the performance of a marine vehicle.
 These tools are used for static stability (intact and damaged), dynamic stability, resistance, powering, hull development, structural analysis, green water modelling, and slamming analysis.
 Data are regularly shared in international conferences sponsored by RINA, Society of Naval Architects and Marine Engineers (SNAME) and others.
 Computational Fluid Dynamics is being applied to predict the response of a floating body in a random sea.